RahulkumarRV/rahul_keshav_col867_2402/Readme.md

 ## Dataset Overview

+#### we have collected approximately 6000 rows of data for the Bandwidth Prediction model.
+We will later generalize this by collecting data from different time and date.

 The dataset is stored in `data_set.csv` and contains the following attributes:

 | Attribute Name               | Description                                                                                     | Relevance for Regression Model                                                                 |